mesosphere/marathon/docs/command-line-flags.md

 The following options can influence how Marathon works:

+*All options can be also set by environment variable `MARATON_OPTION_NAME` (the option name with a `MARATHON_` prefix added to it), for example `MARATHON_MASTER` for `--master` option.
+Please note that command line options precede environment variables.
+This means that if the `MARATHON_MASTER` environment variable is set and `--master` is supplied on the command line, then the environment variable is ignored.*

 ### Required Flags

 * `--master` (Required): The URL of the Mesos master.
 The format is a